sidprobstein/simple_text_classifier/README.md

 # To Do

-* Use numbers instead of strings
-* Remove irrelevant words & grams
-* Faster scoring/sorting
-* Real confidence score
-* Support other input formats
-* Handle email format - currently the trainer learns email addresses, etc which is not ideal
+* Handle email format better - currently the trainer learns email addresses, etc which is not ideal

 ---